CertEd/PGCE Diploma in Education and Training

 The Certificate in Education (CertEd) and Professional Graduate Certificate in Education (PGCE) are the full teaching qualifications normally required for teachers to work in the post-16 sector (further education colleges and adult and community education centres).
 They are the same but one is for graduates and one for non-graduates.
 They are also known as the Diploma in Education and Training (DET).

-Our course is taught by subject specialists from the Teacher Education Consortium, which is a dynamic and collaborative partnership specialising in initial teacher training for the post-compulsory sector (also known as further education (FE) and the lifelong learning sector (LLS)).
-We work together with eight colleges in Greater London, each of which offers the same CertEd and PGCE.
+We work together with five colleges in Greater London, each of which offers the second year of the CertEd and PGCE.
 These are both DET courses, eventually leading to Qualified Teacher Status, Learning and Skills (QTLS), which now has parity with QTS in secondary schools.

 Who is this course for?